HighStakesSwitzerland/bombay-tools/README.md

     ...
 ```

-In `app.toml` set `halt-height` to the same block height + 1.
+In `app.toml` set `halt-height` to the same block height.
 This is important or your node will corrupt the db after finishing the restore!

-###3/
+### 3/
 Start it, it should download and apply the snapshot.
-This step takes a very long time and consumes a LOT of memory (32GB recommended, or a lot of swap if you're not in a hurry)
+This step takes a very long time and consumes a LOT of memory.
 If it fails, remove all `.terra/data` folder EXCEPT `wasm`, and restart it.

-###4/
+### 4/
 Once the snapshot is restored, the node will shutdown because of `halt-height`.
 Change back this value to 0, add your seeds and persistent_peers, and you're good to go!